Nimbostratus clouds are dark, grey, featureless layers of cloud, thick enough to block out the Sun and produce persistent rain.

 What are nimbostratus clouds?

-Nimbostratus clouds are dark, grey, featureless layers of clouds, thick enough to block out the sun.
+Nimbostratus clouds are dark, grey, featureless layers of cloud, thick enough to block out the Sun.
 Producing persistent rain, these clouds are often associated with frontal systems provided by mid-latitude cyclones.
 These are probably the least picturesque of all the main cloud types.